 FREQUENTLY ASKED QUESTIONSAmerica's Lock and Key Services

-We will always endeavour to work with our valued customers: we offer Military, Senior and Student discounts and we offer an instant $5 discount just by mentioning our website.
-Tell us what our competitor quoted and we’ll be more than happy to match it.
+We will always endeavor to work with our valued customers: we offer Military, Senior and Student discounts, and we offer an instant $5 discount just by mentioning our website.
+Tell us what our competitor quoted, and we’ll be more than happy to match it.

 Yes, we can duplicate most keys, and this includes ‘Do Not Duplicate’ keys, as long as they’re not Government keys and provided you’re prepared to sign our waver which means you accept responsibility for having them copied.
 If you’re copying an uncommon key we’ll usually have it ready for you by the following business day.

 Yes, we’re a 24-Hour locksmith with a very efficient After Hours service, so please don’t hesitate to contact us to schedule an appointment: (813) 774-3665 is the number to call, any time, day or night.
 If you need ignition switch replacement, key fob replacement, car keys made, or any type of service requiring an automotive locksmith, then call Americas Lock and Key on (813) 774-3665.